TheoW03/TheoW03/README.md

 I have a strong passion for building software.

-my favorite languages are Java, C# and C++. and my main focus is game dev and computer graphics. sepcifcally 2D as of right now
+my favorite languages are Java, C# and C++. and my main focus is game dev and coputer graphics. sepcifcally 2D as of right now

 I also enjoy gaming, anime and logic. as well as being a morning person